Communication Sciences — M.S. (Transitional)

 - Minimum G.P.A. of 3.3 for foundational course work during the first year.

-- Minimum G.P.A. of B (3.0), with no course grade below C (2.0), for years 2 and 3 of the master's degree program; a minimum of 45 quarter units of foundational courses, including the following completed during the first year.
+- Minimum G.P.A. of B (3.0), with no course grade below C (2.0), for years two (2) and three (3) of the master's degree program; a minimum of 45 quarter units of foundational courses, including the following completed during the first year.

 - Completion of the California Basic Education Skills Test (CBEST).